-If the court will not apply this law you can appeal or ask for a judicial review (see Annex G).
+If the court will not apply this law you can appeal from the Circuit Court to the High Court or seek leave to apply by way of judicial review in the High Court (see Annex G).
 You can also ask for a referral to the Court of Justice of the EU for a preliminary ruling.
 The court decides whether to make the referral and makes the referral itself.
-More information about this process is available here https://europa.eu/european-union/about-eu/institutionsbodies/court-justice_en.
+More information about this process is available here https://europa.eu/european-union/about-eu/institutionsbodies/court-justice en.